RECOVERING FROM LYME DISEASE

 1

-Post-treatment Lyme disease syndrome (PTLDS) is a research-defined term used to describe persistent symptoms following recommended antibiotic treatment for Lyme disease when no alternative diagnosis explains the clinical picture.
+Post-treatment Lyme disease syndrome (PTLDS) is a research-defined term used to describe persistent symptoms following recommended antibiotic treatment when no alternative diagnosis explains the clinical picture.

 What Symptoms Are Included in PTLDS?